ATLFlight/ATLFlightDocs/GettingStarted.md

 Hexagon.LLVM_linux_installer_7.2.10.bin
 ```

-Install the Hexagon SDK to /opt/Qualcomm/Hexagon_SDK.
-The default install path will be /root/Qualcomm/Hexagon_SDK.
+Install the Hexagon SDK to $HOME/Qualcomm/Hexagon_SDK.
+This is the default installation path.
-You can unselect the install of Android NDK, Eclipse, and Hexagon Tools.
-The newer version of Hexagon Tools will be
+You can unselect the install of Android NDK, and Eclipse.
+This will install version 6.4.06 if the Hexagon Tools.
-installed later.
+A newer version of Hexagon Tools will be installed next.

 ```
 sudo sh ./qualcomm_hexagon_sdk_2_0_eval.bin
 ```

-Install the Hexagon Tools to /opt/Qualcomm/HEXAGON_Tools.
-The default install path will be /root/Qualcomm/HEXAGON_Tools.
+Install the Hexagon Tools to $HOME/Qualcomm/HEXAGON_Tools.
+This is the default installation path.

 ```
 sudo sh ./Hexagon.LLVM_linux_installer_7.2.10.bin